 Furthermore, with 1.5% of employed workers living in the Central Area / Willamette University neighborhood active in the military, this neighborhood has the distinction of having a higher proportion of people in the military than 95.1% of American neighborhoods.
 This is a major shaper of the neighborhood's culture and character.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Central Area / Willamette University neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Central Area / Willamette University neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 61.8% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 96.7% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the Central Area / Willamette University neighborhood has more Scots-Irish and Brazilian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 3.8% of this neighborhood's residents have Scots-Irish ancestry and 1.0% have Brazilian ancestry.